javier/questdb-beam/java/README.md

 ## Basic usage

 The QuestDB Sink is called by passing a PCollection of `QuestDbRow` elements to `QuestDbIO.write()`. `withUri` and `withTable` parameters are mandatory.
 If SSL is needed, you can use `withSSLEnabled` as a boolean.
+For authentication you need to set the boolean `withAuthEnabled` and provide `withAuthUser` and `withAuthToken` strings.

 The `QuestDbRow` has methods to put columns of the supported types.
 All the put methods accept either the native type (i.e. `Long` when using `putLong`) or a `String` that will be converted to the native type. `putTimestamp` expects